 What is Wealth?

 At the realisation that cash isn’t the measure of wealth but the measure of the distribution of wealth within a nation, it’s easy to see how 1.
 There may be a disconnect between perceived aggregate wealth within a society and the actual productive capacity of that society, 2.
-Changes to the money supply may or may not have an impact on the productive capacity of any particular nation, and 3.
-How easy it would be for politicians, bureaucrats and businesses to use the nominal monetary figures to conceal or distort what may be happening at a fundamental level within the economy.
+Changes to the money supply may or may not have an impact on the productive capacity of any particular nation either over the short-run or the long-run, and 3.
+How easy it would be for politicians, bureaucrats, and businesses to use the nominal monetary figures to conceal or distort what may be happening at a fundamental level within the economy.

-Colloquially, the differences between the “cash-based/nominal financial world” and the “productive world” are referred to as the differences between the “nominal” and the “real”.
-While all reports and attention are usually focused on the nominal world, ultimately, it’s the fundamentals, the real world, that matters most in determining current and future wealth of a nation and while changes in the nominal world may affect both the short and long run what happens in the real world, the nominal world can also be used to distract and obscure what’s happening in the real.
+Colloquially, the differences between the “cash-based/nominal financial world” and the “productive/fundamental world” are referred to as the differences between the “nominal” and the “real”.
+While all reports and attention are usually focused on the nominal world, ultimately, it’s the fundamentals, the real world figures, that matters most in determining current and future wealth of a nation and while changes in the nominal world may affect both in the short and long run what happens in the real world, the nominal world can also be used to distract and obscure what’s happening in the real.
+That is to say, the figures that we rely on to paint us the picture of what is happening in the real, maybe equally used to conceal to paint us a very different one.

 At a household level, the rate of real wage growth has been growing at a slower rate to nominal wage growth.
-With the graph below depicting the changes in the Australian labour market.
+The graph below depicting the changes in the Australian labor market.

 Source: ABS, Average weekly earnings, cat. no. 6302.0, Original data.
 Real wages are shown in June 2015 dollars